Thursday, March 31, 2022

 No guys ever read the manual?
 Well, it's tiny and enough even for us blokes to bother with.

-Has anyone got a stamp?
+Has anyone got a spare stamp for me?